Vanois-be/wordpress-smtp/README.md

 # Wordpress SMTP and Microsoft 365 plugin
-Use the customer's SMTP server or Microsoft 365 server for sending mail securely.

 # What does this plugin do?

-It allow to stop using PHPMail(), which is the WordPress default, and to use instead a more reliable SMTP server or Microsoft 365 server to send all your email from your WordPress website.
+It allow to stop using PHPMail(), which is the WordPress default, and to use instead a more reliable and secure SMTP server or Microsoft 365 server to send ALL e-mails from your WordPress website.
-These plugin affect your website globally ; it affect all e-mails sent by your website such as e-mails sent by your form plugin, e-mails sent by WooCommerce, e-mails sent by any other plugin.
+These plugin affect your website globaly ; it affect all e-mails sent by your website such as e-mails sent by your form plugin, e-mails sent by WooCommerce, e-mails sent by any other plugin.

 # How to use?